Offsetdata/OD-Docs/chrome-extension/functionality.md

 The Offsetdata Chrome Extension is a powerful tool for managing web3 data on various blockchain networks.
 This documentation provides an overview of the extension's features.

+Once the text has been selected, the user is only two clicks away from transferring the data to Offsetdata's application.

+Eliminating the necessity to store the data in a separate file or notes application prior to uploading it onto the blockchain, thus minimizing the risks of data loss or tampering.
+Moreover, there's no requirement to manually copy the text from the web page and paste it into the blockchain form submission.
+The entire process is seamlessly facilitated by Offsetdata's Chrome Extension.

 #### Top Menu

 The Offsetdata Chrome Extension features a top menu that allows you to switch between different modes: